crillab/gophersat/README.md

 solve difficult problems and don't mind using cgo or use an external program, Gophersat is probably not the best option.

+Gophersat is also providing cool features not always available with other solvers (a user-friendly input format, for instance), so it can be used as a tool for describing and solving NP-hard problems that can easily be reduced to a SAT instance.

 ## Do I have to represent my problem as CNF?
 Am I forced to use the unfriendly DIMACS format?
 Not anymore.
 The `bf` (for "boolean formula") package provides facilities to translate any boolean formula to CNF.